balises-ouistici/OuisticiBaliseRasp/README.md

 Prefer a Pi OS Lite for fast boot.
 Prefer a 2024+ version so installed Python will be version 3.11.

-Refer to this doc to enable autoconnection to Wifi : [Connection automatique à un routeur Wifi](https://balises-ouistici.github.io/recettes/configuration/#connection-automatique-a-un-routeur-wifi)
+Refer to this doc to enable autoconnection to Wifi: [Connection automatique à un routeur Wifi](https://balises-ouistici.github.io/recettes/configuration/#connection-automatique-a-un-routeur-wifi)

 2. Download OuisticiBaliseRasp